MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/load-dataflow-metadata-into-excel-online.md

 ms.date: 15/2/2020
 ms.author: mideboer
 ---
+# Load Data into Excel Online and build a dataflows monitoring report with Power BI

 In this step-by-step example we will show you how to set up your own monitoring dashboard for Power BI and/or Power Platform dataflows:

 ![An example of folder structure](media/dashboard.PNG)